 How Zicasso Planned Our Vacation in Croatia

 Within two days, I received two replies from travel agents that work with Zicasso, and a third from another source.
-The first one via Zicasso was simply a return email outlining a "trip" that resembled the mass group tours I'd looked at online.
-The second travel agent called me, but when asked if she had been to Croatia, she said "no".
-We wanted someone who had been to the country.
-The third travel specialist via Zicasso, Maja Gudelj from the Select Italy agency, which works with Zicasso.
-She asked us to give her a bit more information via email, so she could learn more about what we really wanted to do in Croatia before talking to us.
+The first one via Zicasso was simply a return email outlining a "trip" that resembled a mass group tour I had already come across online.
+The second travel agent called me, but when asked if she had been to Croatia, she said "no." We wanted someone who had been to the country.
+The third travel specialist was Maja Gudelj from the Select Italy agency, which works with Zicasso.
+She asked us to give her a bit more information via email so she could learn more about what we really wanted to do while in Croatia before we started making any specific plans.

-Fees for Zicasso Travel Specialists
+No Fees for Zicasso Travel Specialists

 Travelers do not pay a fee to use Zicasso.
 More than 90 percent of Zicasso's travel consultants do not charge a consulting fee, according to Tan.
-They make their money off commissions from hotels, car rental agencies and other activities they book for a client.
+They make their money off commissions from hotels, car rental agencies, and other activities they book for a client.
 The only exception might be when a client keeps having to change the arrangements after they have been booked, in which case the travel specialist might ask for a "good faith" non-refundable deposit.
 In other words, in most cases, the Zicasso service is free, with the travel agencies using their expert knowledge and industry contacts to earn their money.
 That's good news for travelers, as the agents are working hard to ensure they're getting the service they need.

 How Zicasso Came About